hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### APPENDIX:  Nobel Laureates and the Physics of Fluids

-Here I list some selected [Nobel](https://www.nobelprize.org/) Laureates in Physics (and Chemistry, noted as such), the year of their award, and a mention of a few of their involvements in fluid mechanics or the physics of fluids.
+Here I list some selected [Nobel](https://www.nobelprize.org/) Laureates in Physics (or Chemistry or Biology, noted as such), the year of their award, and a mention of a few of their involvements in fluid mechanics or the physics of fluids.
 In most cases such involvement was *not* the reason for their Nobel Prize.

 | Year | Laureate| Involvement with the physics of fluids or related activity |
 | ------ | -----------| ----------------------------------------------------------------------|